xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The existence of Self.md

 ### The meaning of substance

 The substance isn't linked to the individual.
-In Aristotheles, every being is a substance.
+In Aristotle, every being is a substance.
 Substance is extension: bodies are different modes of one substance.

 > By substance we can understand nothing than a thing which exists in such a way as to depend on no other thing for its existence.